Transom (architecture): France

+In French, a transom window is called an imposte.
+The term vasistas (previously spelled wass-ist-dass), from a misunderstanding of the German was ist das? lit. 'what is that?', refers to any single pane within a door or window sash which is hinged independently to provide discrete ventilation without opening the entire sash.

 Japan

 Architectural details called ranma (欄間) are often found above doors in traditional Japanese buildings.

 These details can be anything from simple shōji-style dividers to elaborate wooden carvings, and they serve as a traditional welcome to visitors of the head of the household.